BamaComputationalBiology/CRE-UA/CRE-Pipeline.md

 	#SBATCH —mail-user #the username and/or email address to send notifications to.

+Logging on from your terminal:

+	$ ssh -l username uahpc.ua.edu

 ### 2.1 [Porechop](https://github.com/rrwick/Porechop)

 We use porechop to discard reads with sequencing adapters.